- Configure Zendesk Messaging Glass

 - On the Zendesk Messaging card, click Configure, then in the Connect Ada to Zendesk Messaging dialog box, click Next.

-- On the Configure Zendesk Messaging dialog box, complete the following fields using your Zendesk credentials, found under Settings in your Sunshine Conversations app.
+- On the Configure Zendesk Messaging dialog box, complete the following fields using your Zendesk credentials, found in the Zendesk Admin Center.

 💡 Tip: Refer to the Zendesk user guide Generating a new API token for guidance on creating an API token for your Zendesk Messaging integration.